AlexanderRichey/AlexanderRichey.github.io/articles/2025-08-10-on-mortality.md

 When reading Aurelius, it’s important to recall that he was a great emperor of Rome who rose to the pinnacle of human achievement.
 His minimizing of life may have played a therapeutic role in keeping his ego in check and his judgement sound.
 But, for me, Aurelius’ observations bolster my sense of life’s specialness.
 In view of the “abysses of eternity before us and behind,” as he puts it, the fact that I am here now makes me think that these moments of being are even more special.

 Other ancient writers take the view opposite Aurelius and emphasize the value of life.
-In Homer’s *Odyssey,* when the main character Odysseus travels to the underworld and talks to the ghost of his friend Achilles, the ghost says that, in comparison with death, life’s value is immense.
-The ghost says,
+In Homer’s *Odyssey,* when the main character Odysseus travels to the underworld and talks to the ghost of his friend Achilles, the ghost says that life’s value is substantial.

 > I would rather follow the plow as thrall to another<br />
 > man, one with no land allotted him and not much to live on,<br />